 Isley's monologue What's So Special was performed as part of The Get Out at The Royal Court Jerwood Theatre Upstairs (2014).
 Her play Skin A Cat was awarded Pick Of The Year at Vault Festival 2016 and nominated for four Off West End Awards (Most Promising New Playwright - shortlist, Best New Play, Best Lead Female, Best Director) for its transfer as inaugural production at The Bunker, 2016.
 Her next play Revolutions is supported by the MGCfutures Bursary and Old Vic Lab.
 Isley was the 2014 Script6 winner at The Space with Bright Nights and received Special Commendation from the 2012 Soho Young Writers Award for Lomography.
 Her critically acclaimed debut play Lean enjoyed an extended run at the Tristan Bates Theatre (2013).
 She was twice named Champion of Literary Death Match (Norfolk and Norwich Festival and The Book Club, London) and won first place for two Editor's Briefs (IdeasTap) with the poems Sweetbread and The body but hides the heart.
 Her short play Sleight Of Hand for BAREtruth Theatre's Little Stitches was performed at Theatre503, Arcola theatre and Gate theatre in 2014, her play Tether premiered at the 2015 Edinburgh Fringe Festival, and her European debut Sie Und Wir was performed in German at Werk X, Vienna.
 Her play Totty, written for Paines Plough and Tamasha's Come To Where I'm From: London, is available for free through the CTWIF app.

-Isley is a HighTide First Commissions writer 2017-18.
+Isley is a HighTide First Commissions writer 2017-18, as well as a member of the Bush Emerging Writers Group 2017-18.
 She is a visiting lecturer at Royal Holloway, University of London.